 27 March 2024

-Present: Nicola Williams, Dave Slatter, Phil Hills, Sarah Roberts, Stephen Morgan and Julian Harris
+Present: Nicola Williams, Dave Slatter (Agent), Phil Hills (CCLT) Sarah Roberts (CC’s Affordable Housing Team), Stephen Morgan (Estates Management) and Julian Harris (TH Harris & Sons)

-Apologies: Imogen Day
+Apologies: Imogen Day (AH Team)

 Commercial elements

 NW introduced JH to the meeting.
 JH is a builder/developer who is interested in the commercial opportunity within the farmyard and sees it has the potential to come forward and help finance the wider development especially in providing some of the key infrastructure that will be required.